-- Due to the low-carbohydrate, high-protein, and low-glycemic index nature of the Mediterranean diet, research has shown that the diet leads to a reduction in AIC score.
+- Due to the low-carbohydrate, high-protein, and low-glycemic-index nature of the Mediterranean diet, research has shown that the diet leads to a reduction in AIC score.

 - Studies also show that participants of the diet experience better blood sugar control.

 - The Mediterranean diet consists of foods that contain high energy like eggs, fish, nuts, beans, and such.
-These foods help alleviate symptoms of Type 2 Diabetes such as fatigue.
+These foods help alleviate symptoms of Type 2 Diabetes, such as fatigue.

-- The diet encourages the intake of large amounts of water which may help with the thirst symptoms.
+- The diet encourages the intake of large amounts of water, which may help with the thirst symptoms.

 - The consumption of high-protein food can also help reduce blurred vision.

-While it is essential for Type 2 Diabetes patients to seek professional medical help when it comes to their diet, integrating the Mediterranean diet into their diet regimen is sure to yield positive results.
+While Type 2 Diabetes patients need to seek professional medical help when it comes to their diet, integrating the Mediterranean diet into their diet regimen is sure to yield positive results.
 The Mediterranean diet has plenty of health benefits to anyone who participates, but it can be even more helpful for someone with Type 2 diabetes.
 The diet can help manage cholesterol levels and reduce cardiovascular issues.
 It can also help regulate blood glucose levels and help with blood sugar control.
 So if you have Type 2 Diabetes and don’t know what to eat, you can try the Mediterranean diet.

 If you are looking for a low carb diet that is perfect for your lifestyle, you will want to try the 28 Day Mediterranean Diet Meal Plan!